 Information on Education Tax Credits

 In an effort to make college more affordable, Congress passed the Taxpayer Relief Act of 1997 (TRA97) and the American Recovery and Reinvestment Act of 2009 (ARRA) establishing the Lifetime Learning Tax Credit and the American Opportunity Credit.
 Both of these credits are limited by taxpayer income.
 If students are eligible, they will need the information reported on Form 1098-T to help compute these credits.
 Southern Oregon University mails this form to all students by January 31 of the following calendar year.
-This information is also available on MySOU and SISWeb on January 1 after the end of the tax year.
+This information is also available on InsideSOU on January 31 after the end of the tax year.

 American Opportunity Tax Credit